Debugging Slow PostgreSQL Queries in Production

 LIMIT 20;

-Still not great.
+Still high.
 Normal was under 50ms.

 [pgbouncer]